Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Algorithms for constructing filtrations

 Then check ring number 58: {

 }

 In either case, the output verifies that the ring has a Koszul filtration.

 Last we note that the ring $R_{58}$ is not G-quadratic.
 The Hilbert series of $R_{58}$ is $\frac{1+3T-3T^3}{1-T}$.
 If the defining ideal $I$ of $R_{58}$ would have a quadratic Gröbner basis, in any choice of coordinates, then the initial ideal $\init(I)$ would be an ideal generated by monomials of degree 2 such that $S/\init(I)$ has the same Hilbert series as $R_{58}$.
-To obtain this series the ideal $\init(I)$ must have six generators and three of them must be a square of a variable.
-Up to isomorphism, this gives us six possible monomial ideals, none of which have the same Hilbert series as $R_{58}$.
+To obtain this series the ideal $\init(I)$ must have six generators and dimension one.
+A computation shows that no such monomial ideal has the desired Hilbert series.
 So we can conclude that $R_{58}$ is not G-quadratic. \end{exam}